zenrocklabs/zenrock-docs/docs/docs/testnet-guides/zrchain_gardia_testnet/setup.md

 ### Fund your Wallet with ROCK

-When first accessing the frontend with an empty wallet, you will immediately be prompted to request some $ROCK tokens from the faucet.
+When first accessing the frontend with an empty wallet, you will immediately be prompted to request some ROCK tokens from the faucet.

 $ROCK is the native token of zrChain and is required for gas fees, governance and keyring fees.